10 Tips To Get Great Sleep, No Matter How Stressed You Are

-While us sensitive folks may not have the ability to doze off at the drop of a hat, we can certainly get the shut eye we need by creating an environment that's conducive to deep relaxation.
+While us sensitive folks may not have the ability to doze off at the drop of a hat, we can certainly get the shut-eye we need by creating an environment that's conducive to deep relaxation.

-Try one of these tips tonight for sweet dreams and a peaceful slumber.
+Try one of these tips tonight for sweet dreams and a peaceful slumber:

-1. Emphasize relaxation 1-2 hours before bedtime.
+1. Emphasize relaxation one to two hours before bedtime.

 2. Quit caffeine by noon.